-Aplastic Anemia occurs when the body stops making enough new blood cells.
+Aplastic Anemia occurs when the body stops making enough new blood cells (leukopenia or neutropenia).
 This can be brief or chronic.
 Blood cells have important functions like carrying oxygen to your body and protecting you from infection.

 A complete blood count (CBC) is usually the first test used to detect Aplastic Anemia.
 Also, a reticulocyte count (measures the number of young red blood cells in your blood) or bone marrow test can be done.
 Via the National Institutes of Health.

 Treatment options include prescriptions that stimulate the production of blood cells, chemotherapy, stem cell or bone marrow transplant and blood transfusions.

-The Social Security Administration can evaluate Aplastic Anemia under 7.17 Aplastic anemias with bone marrow or stem cell transplantation.
+Once SSA has determined that you have been diagnosed with Aplastic Anemia, they will then apply 7.17 Aplastic anemias with bone marrow or stem cell transplantation.
 This listing considers an individual disabled for 12 months following transplantation and thereafter based on the residual impairment.

-In my experience, clients with Aplastic Anemia suffer from severe fatigue and shortness of breath that impairs the ability to work.
+In my experience, clients with Aplastic Anemia suffer from severe exhaustion and shortness of breath that impairs the ability to work.
 Chemotherapy also causes terrible side effects and working is usually not even a consideration during this time.

 Unfortunately, bone marrow transplants (bone marrow failure) do not work for everyone.
 For some, the treatment for Aplastic Anemia plus the disease itself can weaken their bodies significantly.
 As discussed above, radiation and chemotherapy can cause Aplastic Anemia and can be used to treat it as well.